Vampiro/slash-command-proxy/README.md

 ## Using the app

 Usage documentation is hosted in the [app](https://slash-command-proxy.herokuapp.com/help).
+Trying our Vercel soon.

 ## Running the app